-Sami Zouari was appointed a director of the Corporation and Chair of the Board on August 17, 2020.
-Mr. Zouari is independent as defined under NI 58-101.

-Mr. Zouari provides overall leadership to enhance the effectiveness of the Board.
-He fosters ethical and responsible decision-making by the directors and oversees all aspects of the Board's direction and administration in fulfilling its responsibilities.
+Vance Querio was appointed a director of the Corporation and Chair of the Board effective March 1, 2023.
+Mr. Querio provides overall leadership to enhance the effectiveness of the Board.
+He fosters ethical and responsible decision-making by the directors and oversees the Board's direction and administration in fulfilling its responsibilities.